Multi-format archive plugin

 The plugin uses parts of Igor Pavlov's 7-Zip licensed under the GNU LGPL and available, with source, from www.7-zip.org.

 You do not need to install 7-Zip to use the plugin.
 Only 7z.dll is required and it is automatically installed alongside the plugin.

 The plugin is packaged as part of Directory Opus itself but you may sometimes find a newer version here between Opus updates.

-You should already have the latest version of the plugin if you have the latest version of Opus 10 installed.
+You should already have the latest version of the plugin if you have the latest version of Opus 10 or above installed.
 (Newer versions of the plugin may be posted here between Opus releases.)

 - Directory Opus 6, 8 & 9:

 There is no version of the plugin for older versions of Directory Opus.
 Opus 10 brought with it extensive improvements to the VFS plugin architecture which the plugin depends on.

 |Use Preferences to configure default archive parameters and which archive types are offered via context menus.|